rhyslwells/Data-Archive/content/standardised/Data Visualisation.md

-Data Visualisation
+---
+tags:
+  - data_analysis
+aliases:
+category:
+phase:
+topic:
+filename:
+---
+Data visualization involves presenting data in a visual format, enabling stakeholders to quickly grasp insights and make informed decisions.
+Effective visualization tools include dashboards and reports.

-- Tools like [[Tableau]] and [[PowerBI]] can also be used for interactive exploratory analysis.
+- Tools such as [[Tableau]] and [[Power BI]] facilitate interactive exploratory analysis.
-- There is a google version of powerbi too.
+- There is also a Google version of Power BI available.
--